 We have members interested in all gauges although the club tends to concentrate on the more familiar gauges of 00 and N. We are currently working on several new layouts with members heavily involved in the construction of the layout, scenic items, electrics, and anything else we can find people to do!

-The Club has several layouts available and is in the process of building several new projects.
+The Club and its members have several layouts available and is in the process of building several new projects.